PipedreamHQ/pipedream/components/http/README.md

 pd deploy https://github.com/PipedreamHQ/pipedream/blob/master/components/http/http.js
 ```

-This deploys an [HTTP event source](#what-are-http-event-sources) and creates an endpoint you can send any HTTP requests to:
+This deploys an [HTTP event source](#what-are-http-event-sources) and creates a unique endpoint URL you can send any HTTP requests to:

 ```text
   id: dc_abc123